mikeosei/Ethernaut-CTF-Level-Explanations/Fallback.md

 Address address = (Address)foo;
 // Calling no function but sending eth will trigger receive. address.call{value:32}("");
-// Calling a function that does not exist address.call{value:32}(abi.encodeWithSignature("pear()"));
+// Calling a function that does not exist but sends eth will trigger fallback address.call{value:32}(abi.encodeWithSignature("pear()"));
 ```
 Instead of raising an exception and stopping execution, fallback and receive functions act as a last measure in providing an alternate execution route.